Click HERE to download a copy of the range procedures and safety rules.

-- You must pick up your spent shells and place them in the black buckets attached to the poles on both rifle and pistol ranges.
+- You must pick up your spent shells and place them in the 5 gallon buckets attached to the poles on both rifle and pistol ranges.

 - You may keep your own spent brass, but, do not take any other spent brass from the range.

 - We have steel targets at the 3, 4, 5, 600-yard lines.
 These steel targets can only be shot with 30 calibers or less bullets.

 - Shoot only within the times prescribed or approved by the club manager.